mac-comp240/activities_3-mem/2-address-bits/README.md

 Q1.
 For one of the the level 1 caches, per processor, what would the values for the t bits, the s bits, and the b bits be if 1024 GB of memory (the variable M above) was installed on the machine and the cache block size is 64 bytes?

+*Helpful Hints:*
+* M needs to be in terms of bytes.
+There are 2<sup>30</sup> bytes in a GB.
-*Helpful Hints:* 8-way associative cache means that the number of lines per set (E) is 8.
+* 8-way associative cache means that the number of lines per set (E) is 8.
 A powers of 2 table will be helpful.

 ### Level 2 cache address bits